Cyclone Julia

-Cyclone Julia brought heavy flooding and hurricane conditions to parts of Europe, the Mediterranean region, and North Africa in February 2012.
+Cyclone Julia brought heavy flooding and powerful winds to parts of Europe, the Mediterranean region, and North Africa in February 2012.
 Julia originated from an extratropical system that split off from its parent storm, in the western Mediterranean Sea on February 2.
 Despite the unfavorable conditions in the Mediterranean Sea, Julia strengthened, with winds peaking at 61 mph (98 km/h), and a minimum pressure of 982 mbar on February 6.
 On February 7, the storm made landfall on the Peloponnesian Peninsula, and eventually dissipated over Turkey.
 Cyclone Julia caused at least $6.4 million (2012 USD) in damages, and resulted in at least 12 deaths.
 The storm also worsened the effects of the Early 2012 European cold wave across Europe and North Africa.

 Meteorological history

 On January 31, 2012, an extratropical storm developed over western France, which was named Julia by the Free University of Berlin.
 Within the next couple of days, the storm moved quickly southeastward into the Mediterranean Sea, but the system split in half on February 2, with the new low pressure center developing off the east coast of Spain, which was subsequently identified as Julia II.
 Over the next couple of days, Julia II moved westward while strengthening, before absorbing the original low pressure area of Julia I on February 4, near Italy.
 The storm weakened while passing to the south of Italy, before reorganizing on February 6.
 Afterward, Julia began to rapidly intensify, reaching peak intensity late on February 6, with a minimum low pressure of 982 mbar and peak sustained winds at 61 mph.
 Around the same time, the system briefly lost its cold front.
 On February 7, Julia began to weaken and regained its frontal system, as the storm moved towards the Peloponnese.
 Later on the same day, Julia made landfall on the Peloponnese, bringing hurricane-force wind gusts and torrential rainfall.
 After landfall, Julia rapidly weakened, with the system becoming disorganized, while gradually moving eastward.
 On February 9, Julia made landfall in Turkey and began to accelerate eastward, while continuing to weaken.
 Julia continued to accelerate eastward over the next couple of days, before being absorbed into another extratropical system on February 11.